Historic Wood Restoration, Repair, & Replication Services

 - The use of veneers versus solid woods

-- Identifying boiserie (cast compositions made with plaster and linseed oil) or ormolu (decorative plaster castings)
+- Identifying compo (cast compositions made with plaster and linseed oil) or ormolu (decorative metal applied to woodwork)

-Additionally, a physical examination allows us to document any areas of damage, stabilize the structure as necessary, test various cleaning solutions, and draft an initial treatment proposal.
+Additionally, a physical examination allows us to document any areas of damage, stabilize the wood structure as necessary, test various cleaning solutions, and draft an initial treatment proposal.

 If the treatment plan is to include conservation of the wooden structure, the goal is always to identify the mildest solution which can be used to achieve the desired result.
 Extreme care is taken to ensure that the solutions will not change the original color, appearance, or texture of the wood, or otherwise damage the structure.

 If the treatment plan is to include repair to the wooden structure, the precise actions that we take will be dependent on the type of damage that needs to be repaired.
 These repairs may include the removal of incompatible finishes, the application of more suitable finishes, Dutchman repairs of damaged or deteriorated areas, the removal of incompatible species of wood (if repairs were made in the past), and more.

 In the event that a species has gone extinct and can no longer be sourced, it is often possible to replicate the color, grain, and overall appearance of the original wood with substitute materials such as plaster.
 The faux bois method can also be a more cost effective process in these cases than employing a woodcarver to add a detail or component from scratch.

 The costs associated with wood restoration, repair, and replication will depend upon a number of factors specific to each individual project.
 Some of the most important considerations include: